 Find path with BFS

-Breath First Search starts from the source node, and explores all its adjacent nodes before going to the next level adjacent nodes.
-BFS is usually implemented with a Queue.
-It is often used to solve shortest path problems.
+Breath First Search starts from the source node and explores all its adjacent nodes before going to the next level of adjacent nodes.
+BFS is usually implemented with a queue.
+It is often used to solve shortest-path problems.

 Java